jashandeep-sohi/pyds/_sources/userguide.txt

  >>> test_text
  <pds.Text object at 0x...>

-It can contain all *ascii* characters, including control characters like, the *line feed* (``\n``) or the **horizontal tab** (``\t``), except the *double quote* (``"``) character::
+It can contain all *ascii* characters, including control characters like the *line feed* (``\n``) or the **horizontal tab** (``\t``), except the *double quote* (``"``) character::